Talkaboutcybersecurity/talkaboutcybersecurity.github.io/_posts/2020-08-13-Red-team-Journey-Part-1-The-beginning-is-always-the-hardest.markdown

 ## The first mission

 At the end of 2018, I accepted an offer for a new job.
 From being a red team member, I became a leader of red team.
-My initial mission was to build a small group of people with the skills to `actively` and `continuously`  detect threat `from outside` for my customers.
+My initial mission was to build a small group of people with the skills to `actively` and `continuously`  detect threat `from outside` for my clients.
 Possible taks include warning about data breaches, vulnerabilities that exist on external application that can lead to a serious incident, up to early warning of any threats we may know.

 What is the problem here?
 In addition to working with limited resources in the early days, I also had to quickly finish recruiting the first members.
 Because we  have to complete the mission of quickly localize and identify major potential threats first.
 I don't want to face a serious incident as soon as I take over, which is why we have to detect and resolve them early.